 In brain tissue, atrophy describes a loss of neurons and the connections between them.

 Long Term use of Dilantin causes loss of neurons connections.
 Long Term use of Dilantin to treat seizure disorders and epilepsy.

-Dilantin can accumulate in the cerebral cortex over long periods of time which can cause atrophy of the cerebellum.
+Dilantin can accumulate in the cerebellar cortex over long periods of time which can cause atrophy of the cerebellum.